TheBeachLab/selfiebot/README.md

 ## Modifications

-At the moment the scrip writes a `.png` image for using it with fab modules and it writes directly a `.camm` file for the Roland Vinyl Cutters.
+The scrip writes a `.png` image, writes a `.camm` file for the Roland Vinyl Cutters and sends it via `cat`.

 ## Roland GS-24 specs